Nurture UKEgg Donation Agency

-Telling vs Not Telling – what do we tell the child, the aunty, the granny and the world?
+Telling vs Not Telling – what do we tell the child, the Aunt, the Nan and the world?

 One of the topics of greatest concern and interest to parents or prospective parents is whether, when and how to tell the child about the role the egg donor played in their conception.
 “Disclosure” as it is known in the local parlance is a very personal decision, and you need to do what is right for your child and for yourself.
 Although my personal belief is it is better for the child to tell, it is something YOU need to feel comfortable with.